 This is tricky.
 Even though I have lived among many different people for my entire life, I’m still tricked by my own presumptions.
 It takes living, not just traveling, among people for extended periods of time to eventually get it that there may be very obvious things that escape the attention of both the foreign visitor and friend, and their hosts.

 Often an ASSUMPTION can be SO obvious to both parties, yet in entirely different ways, that the difference of perception remains unperceived.
 Chiefs do not lord over their People.
-Such a person would rapidly cease to be their Chief, and might even cease to be alive among those who were once his People.
+Such a person would rapidly cease to be a Chief.
 Chiefs don’t rule, they lead.
-A leader leads due to proven capacity, and the intelligence to allow the most competent to follow, without “commanding” ever coming into the equation.
+A leader leads due to proven capacity, and the intelligence to allow the most competent to lead, without “commanding” ever coming into the equation.

 They would either outgrow all of their petty differences, tribal rivalries and enmities and DO something they had never done to face an enemy most of them could barely conceive of, much less understand, or they would be turned into empire’s bitches.
 There was no room for “trying” in the reality they were facing.The odds were already thoroughly stacked against them.
 They were not only outnumbered, they were surrounded by four different empires on all sides.

-This is not only an incredible story of indigenous People protecting themselves.
+This is not only a story of indigenous People protecting themselves.
 It is an incredible story of learning and unlearning.

 A chief is one who has demonstrated unfailing commitment to the service of his People.
 Of course, many soldiers will also commit to “serving their people,” but they are not led by chiefs, but by commanders, something profoundly, different, as we will soon see.
 Soldiers become part of a war machine .
 Warriors become part of a war party, where ALL of the lives of individuals are sacred and not expendable.

-The courage, generosity, and powerful mothering of Mongol women raised men who were absolutely devoted and inspired by their women to dedicate their lives to those who gave them life.
-Mongol women did not “belong” to their men, did not allow themselves to be “bossed around” by their men, nor did they raise the kind of children or men who would allow themselves to be “bossed around” by men or women.
+The courage, generosity, and powerful mothering of Mongol women raised men who were absolutely devoted to and inspired by their women to dedicate their lives to those who gave them life.
+Mongol women did not “belong” to their men.
+They were not “bossed around” by their men, nor did they raise the kind of children or men who would allow themselves to be “bossed around” by men or women.

 Genghis Khan’s story is very much interwoven with this kind of dynamic.
 His father was a tribal chief who was poisoned to death by members of a neighboring, hostile tribe.
-Genghis Khan grew up as an orphan on the run, living in the Sacred Mountains of his People, and neighboring Peoples, like those who killed his father and would have sliced him in two simply to avoid having him grow up and exact vengeance.
+Genghis Khan grew up as an orphan on the run, living in the Sacred Mountains of his People, and neighboring Peoples, like those who killed his father.
+They would have sliced him in two simply to avoid having him grow up and exact vengeance and almost did.
 He grew up both avoiding, and making friends and learning from some of those other Peoples, some of whom had pity on him and showed him kindness, when they could have killed him.

 It’s a misconception to think that “Genghis Khan led a horde of Mongols.”
 Until Genghis Khan stepped up to the challenge of uniting “the people of felt tents” in response to the imperial expansion into their homelands from both the East and West, there was no such thing as a “Mongol” identity.
 He inspired an amazing alliance of once-enemies to become united at a whole different level of excellence.